 In a DELF preparation class, I can anticipate the students’ needs and determine the curriculum easily : course readings with questions, student essays on various topics, oral comprehension practice, and a review of French sentence structures, grammar and punctuation that can be used in the speaking or writing part of the test.

 A French speaking class, however, is less defined.
 What is it, precisely?
 What is the typical curriculum?
 Most of the time, there’s not even a coursebook available.
-Despite this initial lack of clarity, however, there are some good practices around which conversational French lessons can be built.
+Despite this initial lack of clarity, however, there are some good practices around which conversational French lessons – online or face-to-face – can be built.

 5 Basic Principles of Teaching French Conversation Classes

 1. Focus on communication and fluency, rather than correctness

 When practicing French Conversation Online with my students, I am often surprised when students ask me or their classmates if they are holding the conversation “correctly,” if it is “right.”
 Even in our native language we rarely wonder if the conversation is proceeding “correctly”; the point is to express our thoughts so that it is understood by other people.
 This is what should be emphasized to students: it’s less about sounding “right” than having your peers understand you and interact with you.

 2. Give your students a choice of relevant topics

 It can be quite uncomfortable to take part in a conversation on a topic you either dislike or have nothing to say on.
 Most French tutors will excuse themselves from such exchanges as soon as possible.
 In addition, they should be wary of assigning controversial issues without gauging the climate of the class and having an idea of how receptive students will be to such topics.